napari/docs/docs/naps/10-migration-event-system.md

 respond to.
 An event is delivered to a specific `QObject`, which acts as the intended receiver.
-Every `QObject` has an `event()` method that acts as a dispatcher: it does not normally handle the event itself, but routes it to the appropriate event handler, such as `mousePressEvent()`, `keyPressEvent()`, or `paintEvent()`.
+Every `QObject` has an `event()` method that acts as a dispatcher: it does not normally handle the event itself, but routes it to the appropriate event handler such as `QObject.mousePressEvent()`, `QObject.keyPressEvent()`, or `QObject.paintEvent()`.
+An event handler is a method of a `QObject` subclass that contains the code responsible for responding to a particular type of event when it is delivered to that object.
 If the handler accepts the event, Qt considers it handled.
+This means that the event is not propagated further.
 If it is ignored, Qt may attempt to propagate the event to another object, such as a parent widget.

 ```{mermaid}